Undergraduate Degree Requirements

 - A minimum of 45 academic credit hours must be earned from UNC–Chapel Hill courses.
 These may include credits from study abroad programs sponsored by the University, only if they are faculty-led, graded UNC credit courses.1

 - At least 24 of the last 30 academic credit hours applied to the degree requirements must be earned in UNC–Chapel Hill courses.²

 - No more than 45 semester hours in any subject, as defined by subject code, may be used toward fulfilling the B.A. graduation requirement in the College of Arts and Sciences (excluding ENGL 100, ENGL 105, and ENGL 105I).

 - Students completing the requirements for more than one major field of study will earn only one degree and receive only one diploma.
 For additional information, including which degree is awarded when completing more than one major field of study, refer to Policies and Procedures.

-Transfer students (who transfer in the UNC–Chapel Hill equivalent of two or more semesters) may enroll in up to 10 total semesters and complete up to three areas of study (i.e., a secondary major and a minor or two minors).
+Students who enter with two or more transferred semesters may enroll in up to 10 total semesters and complete up to three areas of study, such as a secondary major and a minor or two minors.

 Students must complete a major field of study as prescribed by the academic unit.

 Requirements for Majors